 Ajippa

 Free Admission

 Interactive Exhibition Gallery

 Ajippa is a unique exhibition gallery that allows visitors of all ages to get up close and personal with Asian and European cultures.
 With constantly rotating exhibits, visitors can try out some of the traditional games, costumes, and musical instruments from various parts of the world.

+Opening hours 9:30-17:00

 Museum Shop

-Check out our extensive neup of museumexclusive merchandise, including postcards, stationery, as well as books and catalogs from our exhibitions.
+Check out our extensive ineup of museumexclusive merchandise, including postcards, stationery, as well as books and catalogs from our exhibitions.

 TEL 092-918-8818

 Information counter

 Nursing room

 Coin lockers

 Men's restroom

 First-aid room

 Public phone

 Cloakroom

 Multipurpose

 Restaurant Iinoji

-Enjoy our menu items prepared with regional ingredients, such as our Kyushu Kuroge Wagyu

-11:00 - 17:00 (L.O.
+Enjoy our menu items prepared with regional ingredients, such as our Kyushu Kuroge Wagyu 11:00 - 17:00 (L.O.
 Food 16:00 Drink 16:30)